How Do Your Masturbation Habits Stack up to Everyone Else’s?

 Though they may tout the same grand finale, sex and masturbation may be more different than alike.
 You can't tell your partner what feels best without discovering it yourself.
 And until you have a deep connection and understanding of your own body, it's difficult to open up to a partner in a similar way.
 This may be why more sex toys are leaning toward crystals and natural materials and marketing the tools' healing properties over sexual fulfillment.

 Once you have that down, then you can explore new heights with your guy.
-Master girl-on-top, perhaps?prevnext
+Master girl-on-top, perhaps?

 What's on your mind?